swissbib/libadmin/documentation/MigrationToLibadminEnhanced.md

 ## Create new Database

-This will create an empty libadminenhanced database with the new structure
+This will update the structure of the db libadmintest with the new one and remove the content of the tables

 ```
-sudo mysql < ./documentation/database/libadminenhanced.schema.sql
+sudo mysql libadmintest < ./documentation/database/libadminenhanced.schema.sql
 ```

 ## Import old Information from Libadmin

 ```
-sudo mysql libadminenhanced < ~/Documents/mycloud/swissbib/libadmin/libadmin-dump-20180614.sql
+sudo mysql libadmintest < ~/Documents/mycloud/swissbib/libadmin/libadmin-dump-20180614.sql
 ```